-- Since the Sustainable Development Goals (SDGs) were adopted in 2015 attention has been focused on establishing the frameworks for implementing and monitoring them.
-Indicators are being developed to measure the various targets at the global level, and the choice of indicators has the potential to influence how the targets are interpreted in practice.
+- Since the adoption of the United Nations Sustainable Development Goals (SDGs) in 2015, attention has been focused on establishing the frameworks for implementing and monitoring them.
+The indicators and sub-indicators for measuring progress against the targets on forest conservation and restoration were finalized in 2017.

-- The proposed indicators would not directly measure gross forest loss or restoration.
-This may undermine the ambitious forest conservation goal adopted as part of the SDGs.
+- The final indicators do not directly measure forest conservation (i.e. gross forest loss) or restoration, resulting in the ambitious forest conservation goal receiving little attention in practice.

 OVERVIEW OF GOAL AND INDICATORS

-The SDGs, adopted in September 2015, are a set of 17 ambitious goals agreed on by the United Nations.
-They replace and amend the Millennium Development Goals, which expired in 2015, and address a broad range of themes covering the pillars of sustainable development, namely the social, economic and environmental pillars.
+Adopted in September 2015, the SDGs are a set of 17 goals agreed to by the member states of the United Nations, and adopted in September 2015.
+They replace the Millennium Development Goals and address a broad range of themes covering the three pillars of sustainable development, namely the social, economic, and environmental pillars.
 Each goal is framed broadly and then broken down into a number of specific targets.
-In addition, a list of indicators to monitor implementation and report on progress toward meeting the goals and targets at a global level are under development by an Inter-Agency and Expert Group on SDG Indicators (IAEG-SDGs).
+In addition, a list of indicators to monitor implementation and report on progress toward meeting the goals and targets at a global level are being developed by the Inter-Agency and Expert Group on SDG Indicators (IAEG-SDGs).

 Criterion 1: Adoption of forest targets in SDGs